 Rolls-Royce reports $1.1 bln operating loss on Trent 1000

-British aerospace engineer Rolls-Royce reported a 2019 operating loss of 852 million pounds ($1.11 billion), after the cost of tackling durability problems on its Trent 1000 engine eclipsed record engine deliveries and a good after-market performance.
+Aerospace engineer Rolls-Royce reported a 2019 operating loss of 852 million pounds ($1.11 billion), after the cost of tackling durability problems with its Trent 1000 engine eclipsed record engine deliveries and a good after-market performance.

-Underlying core operating profit rose 25% to 810 million pounds, while core free cash flow came in at 911 million pounds, led by higher profit and reflecting 173 million pounds worth of Trent 1000 insurance receipts, it said on Friday.
+Underlying core operating profit rose 25% to 810 million pounds, while core free cash flow came in at 911 million pounds, led by higher profit and reflecting 173 million pounds worth of Trent 1000 insurance receipts, the British company said.
+Rolls said coronavirus was likely to hit air traffic growth in the near term, but long-term growth trends remained intact.

+It said it expected core operating profit to grow by about 15% this year, with at least 1 billion pounds of free cash flow, in guidance which excludes any material impact from the outbreak.
+The company has been working to resolve durability issues with its Trent 1000 engine, which powers Boeing's 787 Dreamliner, with the blades in the TEN variant proving particularly problematic.

+Airline customers have had to ground the aircraft for Rolls-Royce to carry out repairs.
+It said in November it would take a 1.4 billion-pound exceptional charge connected with the issue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)